 How do I find contacts from my organization?

-In the search box in the Contacts view of the Skype for Business (Lync) main window, type the name, email address, or phone number of the person you’re looking for.
+In the search box in the Contacts view of the Lync main window, type the name, email address, or phone number of the person you’re looking for.

 Can I have Skype contacts?